KhronosGroup/OpenMAX-IL-Registry/README.md

 ## Adding Extension Specifications

-Extension specification documents can be added by proposing a pull request to master, adding the specification PDF (and related source markup, if available) files under extensions/<vendor>/ .
+Extension specification documents can be added by proposing a pull request adding the specification PDF (and related source markup, if available) files under extensions/<vendor>/ .
 You must also:

 * Allocate an extension number in registry.tcl (follow the existing